Admissions and Enrollment

 Council of Graduate Schools (CGS) Information

-Council of Graduate Schools (CGS) Letter to DHS and DOS On International Graduate Students
+Council of Graduate Schools (CGS) Memo- COVID-19 and Fall 2020 for International Graduate Students

 Council of Graduate Schools (CGS) COVID-19 Federal Policy Factsheet Series For Graduate Education Leaders

 Click here to view the factsheet, prepared by CGS, regarding international student and immigration issues to date.
 (Posted May 12, 2020 and subject to change).

 Council of Graduate Schools (CGS) Guidance on Distance Educ.
 Until Dec.
 31, 2020